liamzdenek/ferment-ai/memory-bank/progress.md

 ## Current Status

 The project is entering a **rearchitecting phase**.
 We have decided to adopt an Entity-Component-System (ECS) architecture for the Journal, Modules, and Runtime library.
 This architecture draws inspiration from game development but is tailored for a real-time, event-driven system where we want to avoid processing Agents that aren't doing work.
-We have created detailed design documents for the new architecture and are preparing to implement it.
+We have created detailed design documents for the new architecture and are implementing it.

 ## What Works

 1. **Project Structure**: We have set up an Nx monorepo with the following packages:
    - `@ferment-ai/core-constructs-lib`: Core construct library
-   - `@ferment-ai/runtime-common`: Common interfaces and utilities for runtime packages
+   - `@ferment-ai/runtime-interfaces`: Common interfaces and utilities for runtime packages
+   - `@ferment-ai/runtime-hooks`: React-like hooks for system state management
+   - `@ferment-ai/runtime-in-memory`: In-memory implementation of the Journal
    - `@ferment-ai/core-constructs-runtime`: Runtime implementation for constructs
-   - `@ferment-ai/runtime`: Runtime implementation
+   - `@ferment-ai/runtime-http`: HTTP server implementation
-   - `@ferment-ai/journal`: Journal system
-   - `@ferment-ai/api`: API layer
-   - `@ferment-ai/tools`: Tool implementations
-   - `@ferment-ai/models`: Model integrations
-   - `@ferment-ai/testing`: Testing utilities
    - `@ferment-ai/demo`: Demo application

 2. **Core Constructs**: We have implemented the core constructs for the system: